AShkolnik/tex-tectonic-setup/README.md

 exec $SHELL
 ```

-Add `/usr/local/bin` to your PATH, depending on your used shell this can be differently done.
+Add `/usr/local/bin` to your PATH, depending on your shell this can be done differently.

 Installing just, watchexec-cli and biber
 ```